EmanuelAdler/docker-can-sender-receiver/README.md

 - **Tagging:**
   Images are tagged as `latest` on the `main`/`develop` branches and also tagged with the Git version (e.g., `v1.0.0`) when version tags are pushed.
 - **Deployment:**
   The built images are pushed to Docker Hub.
-Ensure your Docker Hub credentials are configured in GitHub Secrets (`DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`).

 ### Virtual CAN Interface Setup
 Before running the Docker containers locally, set up the virtual CAN interface by running: